 Foreign relations

-Friendly relations between Burkina Faso and France, the African Union, surrounding Economic Community of West African States (ECOWAS), and other global partners abound.
+Friendly relations between Burkina Faso and France, the African Union, the Economic Community of West African States (ECOWAS), and other global partners abound.
 The country also provides troops for UN operations all around the world and aggressively supports regional peacekeeping projects.
 By means of ongoing collaboration and alliances, Burkina Faso keeps aiming for peace, wealth, and human rights both inside its own borders and outside.

 Military

-Under the support of foreign partners such France and the United States, the Burkina Faso Armed Forces handle security and defense for their country.
+Under the support of foreign partners such as France and the United States, the Burkina Faso Armed Forces handle security and defense for their country.
 However, funding restrictions and continuous strife inside the nation have presented major difficulties for the military in recent years.
-The military forces are being modernized and strengthened under efforts including more training and equipment purchase to better tackle dangers, including terrorism.
+The military forces are being modernized and strengthened under efforts including more training and equipment purchases to better tackle dangers, including terrorism.

 Infrastructure